 I can’t find any information about working a set schedule.
 Instead, you are given deadlines that you have to meet.
 This might be a little more flexible than a set hourly job.

-This thread on WAHM is pretty useful (and it’s where I found some of the details I mentioned above).
-It appears that Write Score is a good fit for some people and that they pay on time.
+I scoured the WAHM forum for information.
+Write Score is a good fit for some people, plus they pay in a timely manner.
 However, other people are not willing to sacrifice time on the training when they know they might not get the job.

 The work is seasonal so you couldn’t depend on it long-term, but it looks as though the pay could be good and the work seems pretty flexible if you can get in.